zasbu/crouchjump/README.md

-# crouchjump
+# CrouchJump

-A simple crouch jump script that uncrouches for you after a specified time and releases the "w" key on jump.
+CrouchJump is a simple script that automates the crouch jump action in games.
+It automatically releases the crouch key after a specified time delay and also releases the "W" key on jump.

+## Features

-Now you can hold space without being crouched!
+- Allows you to hold the spacebar without being crouched.

-(The default timing should give you enough time to crouch over start platforms and uncrouch before you hit any ramps)
+- Default timing provides enough time to crouch over start platforms and uncrouch before hitting any ramps.
+- Works best when your spacebar is only bound to "+jump".

+## Usage

+1. Download the latest release.
-Make sure your crouch jump key is only bound to +jump, this won't work if you have your crouch jump bind on!
+2. Make sure your spacebar is only bound to "+jump" in the game settings.

-You can set a custom hotkey in config.ini that will work in-game now.
-I recommend setting a key that you don't use in typing, like a function key (f1, f2, f3 etc.)
+3. Customize the script behavior by modifying the `config.ini` file.
+   - Set a custom hotkey for pausing/unpausing the script in-game.
+   - Recommended key choices are function keys (F1, F2, F3, etc.) or keys that are not used while typing.
+   - Set your +duck key, by default this is left ctrl.

-You need to have the program in focus to pause/unpause the script with enter as your keybind, otherwise you can pause it while tabbed in-game with a custom keybind.
+   - If you keep the pause key as enter you need the script program in focus to be able to pause/unpause the script.
+4. Run the script.
+5. Press the designated hotkey to pause/unpause the script in-game.
+   - Note: If you're tabbed into the game, you can use the custom hotkey to pause the script.

+## Notes

+- Don't forget to pause or close the script when you're not playing to avoid any interference with typing.
+- If you encounter any issues or have suggestions, feel free to open an issue or contribute to the project.